 - NO DISTRACTIONS!
 This is ALWAYS in our firm’s blog posts, but it bears repeating, because it is so often forgotten.
 In instances of bad weather, hands free and distraction free driving can save lives.
 Finish any grooming or preparations before you leave the house.
 Build in enough time so that you don’t have to leave in a frazzle or haze.
 Turn on the headlights, plug in the phone, set the radio station, and enter the GPS destination BEFORE leaving the driveway.
 If you have to check the phone for calls and/or texts, pull off the road.

 - Drive Defensively.
 Most people are not good at driving in the snow.
 Use common sense when navigating the roadways.

 - Build in extra time.
-It may take longer to get to your destination in the snow and/or ice.
+It may take longer to get to your destination, depending on how closely ice and snow removal laws have been followed.
 If it usually takes a half hour to reach your destination, leave an extra 15-20 minutes ahead of your usual departure time to allow for traffic and detours.

 - Leave more than a car length of space between you and the car in front of you.
 This will allow you to compensate for the unexpected surprises that appear in the roadway.

 - Go slow.
 It’s not a race.
 Follow posted speed limits and traffic control devices.
 If you slow down, you can readily maintain control of your vehicle.
 Avoid using cruise control.
 Try not to stop on icy or snowy patches, so that you can avoid sliding and spinning.

 - Use Familiar Roads.
 A winter storm is not the time to try out shortcuts or travel on back roads.
 Drive on roads that are familiar and are heavily traveled.
 Highways and main thoroughfares are the first roads to be plowed and salted.
 Back roads receive less attention, and can be fairly treacherous in bad weather.